Skip to Content

 • We say

 Can the merger push Three higher up the table?
 How long will it be before the CEI records the tangible benefits?
 It's a very exciting time as the CEI has not before measured a Telco merger on this scale.
-We believe our methodology will provide some of the best insights for how CX is impacted or enhanced at Three.
 Stay tuned for more.

 How to use the Customer Effort Index